irfan-162/JAVA_FX/README.md

 The system displays real-time voting results while the election is ongoing.

 Winner Announcement:
+Once the voting time ends, the system shows the final results and winner.

 Additional functionalities are included—check out the repository for full details.